naiyyar/Test/README.md

 # Test

-# Firsti commit on main
+# First commit on main
 # 2nd commit on main
 # 3rd commit main for feature2
+# 4th commit main for feature3